 MMU has set 2 strategic Equality Objectives for the period of April 2012 to April 2016;

 To increase the number of females progressing overall at MMU, and specifically, to professor and senior manager level.

 This objective will be monitored across all roles in MMU using data from the E-HR (SAP) system.
 Once a baseline data set has been produced it will be benchmarked against the average progression per role across the HEI sector using the HESA monitoring report for 2010/11 and reported on as part of the Annual Equality and Diversity Annual Report 2012.

 To ensure equality of student experience by identifying any areas where satisfaction levels for students from protected characteristics fall below average and devising appropriate action plans.

 This will be monitored through the internal student satisfaction survey, which will be analysed to identify any statistically significant variations for protected characteristics.
 Output from this analysis will be included within the Annual Equality and Diversity Report 2012 and the approach to monitoring will be embedded within a new business intelligence and reporting infrastructure that will replace Uniview.

-- To publish information and equality objectives in a manner that is accessible to the public – see our Single Equality Scheme (SES) and action plans.
+- To publish information and equality objectives in a manner that is accessible to the public – see our Equality and Diversity Strategy.